johannschopplich/nuxt-prepare/docs/api/define-nuxt-prepare-handler.md

 **Type:** `Record<string, unknown>`

-Pass build-time data that can be imported anywhere via `#nuxt-prepare`.
-Values are JSON-serialized and code-generated with full TypeScript support.
+Pass build-time data importable via `#nuxt-prepare`.
+Values are JSON-serialized with full type safety.

 **When to use:**